dannyc84/Energon/README.md

 Energon is a framework to create and run software energy consumption tests.

+## Project Description

+This is the second release of Energon.

+History

+The first release of Energon was edited by Davide Morelli, a PhD Student of Computer Science at University of Pise.
+His work gaves attention also to the hardware infrastructure underlying (classified by Pattern of Memory Access, CPU, Compilers, etc...) to estimate the energy consumptions of a running generic algorithm.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: